cMf94Mfs94/playlistradio/README.md

 2. **API Requests**: For each track, requests similar tracks from enabled APIs:
    - **OpenAI**: Sends customized prompt to ChatGPT
    - **Last.FM**: Queries their track similarity database
+   - **Reccobeats**: Searches Spotify metadata and queries Reccobeats API
+   - **Sonically Similar**: Uses Plex's built-in audio analysis to find similar-sounding tracks
 3. **Candidate Collection**: Parses responses and builds list of recommended tracks
 4. **Plex Search**: Searches your Plex library for each recommended track by artist + title
 5. **Filtering**:
    - Removes tracks already in the source playlist
    - Skips recently played tracks (based on "not played in X days")
-   - Deduplicates across both API sources using canonical matching
+   - Deduplicates across all API sources using canonical matching
+   - For Sonically Similar: Excludes the source track itself from results
 6. **Script Generation**: Creates a Python script with all matched track IDs
 7. **Download**: Automatically downloads the script to your computer